mattpitkin/samplers-demo/content/articles/emcee.md

 <!-- PELICAN_BEGIN_SUMMARY -->
 Here we show a standalone example of using [emcee](http://dfm.io/emcee/current/) to estimate the parameters of a straight line model in data with Gaussian noise.
-This data and model used in this example are defined in `createdata.py`, which can be downloaded from [here](http://mattpitkin.github.io/samplers-demo/downloads/code/createdata.py).
+The data and model used in this example are defined in `createdata.py`, which can be downloaded from [here](http://mattpitkin.github.io/samplers-demo/downloads/code/createdata.py).
 The script shown below can be downloaded from [here](http://mattpitkin.github.io/samplers-demo/downloads/code/test_emcee.py).